markwylde/lockbase/README.md

 To check if a lock exists, run the `check` function with an array of keys.
 It will return the first lock to match, or `undefined` if no locks where found.

+**wait -> Array(keys)**

+To wait until all locks for a key set have finished, run the `wait` function with an array of keys.
+It will return a promise that will resolve when there are no more locks.

 **keys** follow dot notation and will match partially.

 - `users` will match `users`, `users.email`, `users.anythingElse`